 As we mentioned previously, Mandarin is an important component of the Chinese language.
 It is the most widely accepted and used spoken language in China.
 Being able to speak Mandarin, you would communicate fluently with 80% of Chinese people.

 When learning Mandarin Chinese, you’re also learning the written form of the Chinese language, which is the Chinese character.
 To be more specific, it is simplified Chinese in most cases.
-Not to mention the learning of Chinese culture, works of literature and history.
+Not to mention the learning of Chinese culture, works of literature, and history.
 These contents are all part of your learning of the Chinese language.

-Embracing both of these two concepts gladly, Mandarin and the Chinese language, but focus on Mandarin when it relates to the spoken language learning.
+Embracing both of these concepts gladly, Mandarin and the Chinese language, but focus on Mandarin when it relates to the spoken language learning.